FritzJo/hetzner-docker-hosting/Readme.md

 # Hetzner Docker Hosting
 **Please keep in mind, that this is a WIP project.
 Don't use these scripts in production!**

+## What is this?
+This repository contains scripts and templates for infrastructure automation that will create a Hetzner Cloud VM that is ready to run Docker containers, while keeping maintenance as low as possible.
+This means that the defaults aren't really "production safe", but good enough for some self-hosted services.
+Updates for example get automaticly installed and the machine reboots itself to apply kernel updates, which obviously causes a downtime.

+But its perfect for services you dont really want to pay attention to!

+## Features
+* Automated updates (OS and Docker images)
+* Automated backups to Google Cloud Storage)
+* Letsencrypt SSL Proxy for all Docker services ([jwilder-nginx-proxy](https://github.com/nginx-proxy/nginx-proxy))
+* Deployment of new docker-compose files via Ansible
+* Some Web UI Management Tools

 ## Setup
 ### Requirements
 * [HCloud CLI](https://github.com/hetznercloud/cli/releases)